fabrisio-ponte/ML/README.md

-This are the lecture to study ML Lineal Regression
+These are the lecture to study ML Lineal Regression